What to Wear for a Family Photo Shoot

 Should everyone wear the same color in a family photo?

 Not necessarily.
-It’s better to coordinate outfits with a shared color palette than to wear matching clothes.
+Coordinating outfits with a shared color palette is better than wearing matching clothes.
 This gives a more modern and natural look.

 What not to wear for a family photoshoot?